 Working alongside small and large teams alike, Paul led in the design of more productive and enjoyable desktop, mobile, and web-based applications, websites, intranets, courseware, and even (gasp) CD-ROMs.

-His contributions often include interaction design, prototyping, team education, and senior management advisory.
+His contributions often include user research, interaction design, prototyping, usability assessment, team education, and senior management advisory.

 Paul has developed and taught highly-rated software interaction design courses for Simon Fraser University, Emily Carr University of Art and Design and the University of British Columbia (Continuing Studies).

-In addition, he has also shared his knowledge and experience at various Vancouver workshops, public events, and online presentations on a variety of topics, including practical human-centered design techniques, remote research solutions, and multi-device design.
+In addition, he has also shared his knowledge and experience at various Vancouver workshops, public events, and online presentations on topics such as human-centered design techniques, remote research solutions, and multi-device design.